a-r-m-i-n/min/README.rst

 Installation
 ------------

 You can fetch EXT:min by adding "t3/min" as dependency to your root composer.json.
+PHP 5.3 is required.

 ::

     "require": {
-        "typo3/typo3-cms": "^8.7",
+        "typo3/cms": "^8.7",
-        "t3/min": "^1.0"
+        "t3/min": "^1.5"
     },

-Or you can fetch and install it from TER.
+Or you can fetch and install it from `TER <https://extensions.typo3.org/extension/min>`_.

 The uploaded version in TER contains the vendor folder.
 The optimized autoload.php file is required automatically, so EXT:min also works without composer.

-This extension is compatible with all TYPO3 versions since 7.6 LTS.
+This extension is compatible with all TYPO3 versions since 7.6 LTS, including TYPO3 9.

 Links